siddheshgadge/Patatap-Clone/README.md

 # Patatap-Clone
 https://patatap.com/
-Simple web application which is an clone for above web application.
+Simple web application which is similar above web application.
 It shows some animations with music when key is pressed.
 This is a great example to study paper.js and howler.js libraries.
 Technologies used: